ptroyen/PLPAK/README.md

 # **[More Details](./src/readme.md)**
 For more details, see the **[src/readme.md](./src/readme.md)**.

+# Example Usage
+For a detailed example, check out the [examples](./examples/readme.md).

 ## Directory Structure

 - `src/` contains the source code for the package.